jdittrich/userNeedResearchBook/text/allURBook.md

 ### Just ask

-Even if you got the consent to audio record and make photos or even video ask before starting it.
+Even if you got the consent to audio record and make photos or video ask, before you start the recording.

 <div class="example">